This example shows how you can linearize a hydraulic plant model to support control system stability analysis and design.

 The controller is represented as a continuous-time transfer function plus a transport delay that allows for computational time and a zero-order hold when implemented in discrete time.
 The Linearization I/O points subsystem lets you easily break and restore the feedback control loop by setting the base workspace variable ClosedLoop to 0 or 1, respectively.

-and alternative ways of linearization based on the software you have.
+background information and alternative ways of linearization based on the software

 In general, to obtain a nontrivial linearized input-output model and generate a frequency response, you must specify model-level inputs and outputs.
 The Hydraulic Actuator with Digital Position Controller model meets this requirement in two ways, depending on how you linearize: